mubarakhammed/expensesApp/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a simple flutter app to manage expenses with amount in dollar and also a bar chart

 A few resources to get you started if this is your first Flutter project: